BrunaCelestino/BrunaCelestino/README.md

 <div align = "justify">
-After a career of over 6 years as an English teacher, I started studying programming and discovered a new passion.
+After more than six years of working as an English teacher, I started studying programming and discovered a new passion.
-I currently work as a back-end developer at B3, using the java language.
+I currently work as a back-end developer at B3, using Java as my main language.
+I hold a degree in Computer Science and develop REST APIs with Java, TypeScript, JavaScript, and Node.js, integrating databases such as OracleDB, MongoDB, and PostgreSQL.
-Graduating in Computer Science, I develop REST APIs using Java or Typescript, JavaScript and Node.js, with MongoDB and Postgresql database, encryption through JWT, tests with Jest, containerization with Docker and code versioning with GIT.
-Also, I develop front-end applications using React.
+I work with authentication and encryption using JWT, perform automated testing with JUnit and Jest, and also develop test automation using Robot Framework.
-Focusing on constant improvement, I am part of the Devª bootcamp (Let's code By Ada - B3), studying Java.
+I use Docker for containerization and Git for version control.
+In addition, I also develop front-end interfaces using React and TypeScript.
 </div>